Alexander Fidora: Research

 Alexander Fidora's research deals with the intercultural and interreligious dimension of medieval thought.
-He focuses on the influence of Arab philosophy on medieval epistemology, the translation of the Talmud into Latin and its influence, as well as the works of Medieval Catalan authors such as Arnaldus de Villa Nova, Ramon Llull or Francesc Eiximenis.
+He focuses on the influence of Arab philosophy on medieval epistemology, the translation of the Talmud into Latin and its influence, as well as the works of Medieval Catalan authors such as Arnaldus Nova, Ramon Llull or Francesc Eiximenis.

 Among others, he has directed two research projects of the European Research Council (ERC) “Latin Philosophy into Hebrew” (2008–2012) and “The Latin Talmud” (2014–2019).

 Fidora has been a fellow in the Käte-Hamburger-Kolleg “Fate and Prognostication” at the University of Erlangen-Nuremberg (2012 and 2014) and the Katz Center for Advanced Judaic Studies, University of Pennsylvania (2013).
 He has been president of the Sociedad de Filosofía Medieval (SOFIME-Society of Medieval Philosophy, 2011–2016) and vice-president of the Société Internationale pour l'Étude de la Philosophie Médiévale (SIEPM-International Society for the Study of Medieval Philosophy, 2017–2022).

 He is (co)editor of several book series, such as “Bibliotheca Philosophorum Medii Aevi Cataloniae” (Obrador Edèndum), “Herders Bibliothek der Philosophie des Mittelalters” (Herder) o “Katalanische Literatur des Mittelalters” (Lit/Barcino).

 Since 2017, he is a member of the Academia Europaea.